Shiploader: Mobile shiploaders

 There are two standard types of mobile shiploaders available: the partially mobile, rail-travelling shiploader and the fully mobile, wheel mounted shiploader.
 Both types of mobile shiploaders benefit from portability of design.
 This design creates a loading process much less complicated than the stationary shiploader because both rail-travelling and wheel mounted mobile shiploaders reach all ship holds for loading without the movement of the vessel.
 This process also significantly reduces operating costs in the form of both time expended and manpower required.
 The disadvantage of the mobile shiploaders is found in its space requirements.
 Mobile shiploaders generally require either a substantial existing wharf site length or the necessity of a wharf length extension.

 The quantifying difference between the two mobile shiploaders is that the rail-travelling shiploader is relegated to linear rail lines installed along the length of the wharf, whereas the wheel mounted mobile shiploader allows for free movement.
 Rail-traveling loaders require the added expense of the purchase and installation of dock railings.
 Wheel mounted mobile shiploaders offer access to the vessel not limited by rail tracks.
 This increased mobility increases accessibility and flexibility.
 In addition, integrated tow hitches enable the storage of the unit away from the quayside when not in use.

-Innovations in shiploading

-In response to the challenges of standard shiploading choices, innovations in the industry have been created.
-A few companies (Superior, Telestack, TAKRAF) have designed mobile radial telescopic shiploaders.
-These machines use the mobility of the wheel mounted mobile shiploader combined with extendable and retractable radial boom lengths to access the cargo holds.
-This mechanical combination promotes the reduction of movements necessary for vessel loads, thereby increasing productivity.

-One of the most unique innovations to overcome the challenges in the shiploading industry has been the design of the wheel mounted, DSI Snake Shiploader.
-Standard mobile shiploaders require substantial wharf space in which to maneuver.
-Dockside real estate is expensive and limited; the DSI Snake Shiploader uses a high angle material lifting technology which radically reduces wharf space required.
-This technology uses high angles combined with the Sandwich belt conveying design to hold and hug the loading material between two belts to load the ship cargo.
-This use of height instead of length greatly reduces the loading footprint on an already limited sized wharf.

-This system also promotes industry efficiency via transfer point spillage elimination: